 WHAT’S IN THIS REVIEW?

-There’s no doubt that TorGuard is a premium service.
+There’s no doubt that TorGuard is a premium VPN service.
 Prices match up with some of the biggest names on the market, and speeds are fantastic while connecting to a range of different locations.
 However, many features are hidden behind additional paywalls, and the price isn’t the only thing that stops their VPN from achieving a higher score.

 Read on to get the lowdown on this service, as we cover all of the bases in our extensive TorGuard VPN review.